StrubleI/StrubleI/README.md

 # 🎮 Hi, I'm Iván
   I’m a passionate game developer and project manager skilled in both Unreal Engine 5 and Unity 🕹️

   With experience in these powerful engines, I enjoy crafting immersive, dynamic, and visually compelling projects that push the boundaries of what's possible in gaming <br><br>Beyond my primary work, I take on side projects to sharpen my skills and explore new ideas as a C++ programmer.
-You will find some of them here! <br><br> I also happen to design some great webpages! <br><br> I’m always open to collaboration and love connecting with fellow developers.
+You will find some of them here! <br><br> If you are learning C++, you should definately check out some of my tutorials! <br><br> I also happen to design some great webpages! <br><br> I’m always open to collaboration and love connecting with fellow developers.
 Let’s create something amazing together! ✨

   You can contact me through my [Personal Website](https://soloist.ai/ivanjimenez) or my [LinkTree](https://linktr.ee/Struble_)! <br><br>